Dick Tracy (1990 film): Possible sequel and legal issues

-While there have not been any sequels in either television or motion-picture form, there have been sequels in novel form.
+Although there have not been any sequels in either television nor motion picture form, there have been sequels in novel form.
 Shortly after the release of the 1990 film, Max Allan Collins wrote Dick Tracy Goes to War.
 The story is set after the commencement of World War II, and involves Dick Tracy's enlistment in the U.S. Navy, working for their Military Intelligence Division (as he did in the comic strip).
 In the story, Nazi saboteurs Black Pearl and Mrs. Pruneface (Pruneface's widow) set up a sabotage/espionage operation out of Caprice's old headquarters in Club Ritz.
 For their activities, they recruit B.B.
-Eyes, The Mole, and Shaky.
+Eyes, The Mole and Shaky.
 Their reign of terror, culminating in an attempt to bomb a weapons plant, is averted by Tracy.
-A year after War was released, Collins wrote a third novel titled Dick Tracy Meets His Match, in which Tracy finally follows through on his marriage proposal to Tess Trueheart.
+A year after War was released, Collins wrote a third novel, titled Dick Tracy Meets His Match, in which Tracy finally follows through on his marriage proposal to Tess Trueheart.